Harun-Azgd/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al . ../boot > lists all files in the current directory and the parent of the working directory and the /boot directory, in long format file > prints the type of the file ln -s > Create a symbolic link
+ls -al . ../boot > lists all files in the current directory and the parent of the working directory and the /boot directory, in long format file > prints the type of the file ln -s > Create a symbolic link cp -un*.html ../ > copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer